sxyazi/go-collection/README.md

   </details>

-- Empty: Checks if the slice is empty
+- `Empty` checks if the slice is empty

   <details>
   <summary>Examples</summary>